ga4gh/refget-compliance-suite/README.md

 pip3 install refget-compliance
 ```

-## Running the compliance suite on local
+## Running the compliance suite natively

 The following will generate a HTML report for your server and serve said HTML.
 It will also generate a tarball locally of the report